 Selected applicants will be invited for an interview.
 The interviews can be conducted over Skype if necessary.
 The interview is intended to evaluate the applicant’s potential to complete the studies successfully.

 The Master’s Programme in Creative Sustainability is a multidisciplinary programme, and courses are offered by the following departments and schools of Aalto University:

 - Department of Design; School of Arts, Design and Architecture

 - Department of Management Studies; School of Business

 - Department of Bioproducts and Biosystems; School of Chemical Engineering

 - Department of Architecture; School of Arts, Design and Architecture

 - Department of Built Environment; School of Engineering

-An applicant’s eligibility will always be checked according to the criteria of the school through which the applicant is applying to the programme (criteria on e.g. the score of language test, educational background and submission of the required attachments).
+It is possible to apply to Creative Sustainability programme through School of Arts, Design and Architecture (Department of Design), School of Business and School of Chemical Engineering.
+The applicant can apply to the Creative Sustainaibility programme through more than one school.
+In this case, the applicant should deliver the appropriate application package to each school.
+An applicant’s eligibility will be always checked according to the criteria of the school through which the applicant is applying to the programme (criteria on e.g. the score of language test, educational background and submission of the required attachments).
 The administrative eligibility of the applicant is checked by Aalto University Admission Services.